Published on February 22nd, 2014 | by Rayne23

 BIG PHARMA IS OUT FOR MONEY AND TO KEEP PEOPLE SICK:

 Ah, this old chestnut.
 Pharmaceutical companies are only out to make money from sick people and to continue to keep them sick by not curing the disease or illness.
 People who promote the Big Pharma conspiracy theory conveniently forget that the homeopathy industry is worth 1.05 billion euros in the UK, $5.35 billion is India and approx $300 million – $20 billion some years in the US.
-Aalongside of peddling treatments of recurring illnesses, some homeopaths will promote the thought that their “remedies” will cure illnesses – in that case, why would you need more than one dose of the so-called “cure”?
+Alongside of peddling treatments of recurring illnesses, some homeopaths will promote the thought that their “remedies” will cure illnesses – in that case, why would you need more than one dose of the so-called “cure”?
 This is the origin of where homeopathy gets its nickname: Big Placebo.
-All and all the conspiracy theory is a great way to demonise the medical industry in order to propel people towards homeopathy.
+All and all the conspiracy theory is a great way to demonise the medical industry to propel people towards homeopathy.

 ALT MED AND HOMEOPATHY PROVIDE QUICK EASY FIXES EXPLOITING THOSE WHO DON’T UNDERSTAND SCIENCE:

 This one is fairly obvious.
-Homeopathy among other alt med industries exploit those who don’t know the science behind vaccines (and how they work), clinical trials or what exactly goes into creating a new drug - all by offering a quick treatment that is safe with explanations that are easy to digest even if those explanations are grade A bullshit.
+Homeopathy among other alt med industries exploit those who don’t know the science behind vaccines (and how they work), clinical trials or what exactly goes into creating a new drug – all by offering a quick treatment that is safe with explanations that are easy to digest even if those explanations are grade A bullshit.
 They sound nice and fluffy – full of rainbows and unicorns unlike the picture the alt med industry paints of science and medicine – scary with big words and harsh sounding chemicals.
 Alt med likes to play on ignorance and fear often using the “Think of your children” mantra to scare mothers into buying its products.
-Homeopaths target vulnerable people that medicine cannot assist – often due to their illnesses having no treatment (like the common cold), people get unhappy hearing an answer they don’t like and switch to homeopathy due to its promotion of treatment and cures for illnesses and disorders that have none (much like the “treatments” for autism such as the MMS (sodium chloride) and black salve (cansema) for cancer)
+Homeopaths target vulnerable people who medicine cannot help – often due to their illnesses having no treatment (like the common cold), people get unhappy hearing an answer they don’t like and switch to homeopathy due to its promotion of treatment and cures for illnesses and disorders that have none (much like the “treatments” for autism such as the MMS (sodium chloride) and black salve (cansema) for cancer)

 HOMEOPATHY EXPLOITS THE PLACEBO EFFECT:

-Homeopathy exploits many things but the numberone thing homeopathy plays on is the placebo effect and confirmation bias.
-Homeopathy as you all well know by now, is nothing more than water – it once had a trace of a substance in it but due to an extremely high number of dilutions, it no longer has any trace of any molecules of the original substance in it.
+Homeopathy exploits many things but the number one thing homeopathy plays on is the placebo effect and confirmation bias.
+Homeopathy as you all well know by now, is nothing more than water – it once had a trace of a substance in it but due to an extremely high amount dilutions, it no longer has any trace of any molecules of the original substance in it.
 Therefore any effect the water has on the illness it’s promoted to treat is purely the effect placebo effect combined with confirmation bias.
-The placebo effect is simply what happens with someone experiences an effect after taking a sugar pill (or in homeopathies case – water).
+The placebo effect is simply what happens with someone experiences an effect after taking a sugar pill (or in homeopathys case – water).
 Confirmation bias is the tendency to select or to interpret things in such a way that it confirms a persons preconceived bias about a subject.